 Overall these are well designed and build headphones that provide comfort.
 You can use them for mixing, recording, and practicing longer sections.

-Another useful feature that is improved by Audio Technica in ath m50x is that they add locking mechanism and detachable cable.
+Another useful feature that Audio Technica improves in ath m50x is adding a locking mechanism and detachable cable.

 They come with three detachable cables, including 1.2 meters long straight, 1.2 m coiled, and 3-meter straight cable.
 All cables end with a standard 3.5mm jack and extra adapter.

 Ath-m50x is portable.
-You can fold it and carry them in the case.
+You can fold them and carry them in the case.

 Sound Quality: Like build quality, audio Technica ath m50x has impressive sound quality.
 They have a very detailed and balanced rich sound.